Anemnox/BossSoul/README.md

-# BossSoul
+# Side Scroller Test
-A short game made with p5play and vanilla JavaScript.
+A short demo made with p5play and vanilla JavaScript.

 (Currently the assets are taken from P5Play's demo)